Advancing the PSMA-PET Standard of Care

 A PSMA-PET scan is a powerful molecular imaging technique that can accurately localize prostate cancer and assess the level of a tumor’s PSMA expression.
 There are currently two USFDA and one EMA-approved PSMA-PET agents that are widely used in both clinic and trials.
 In early 2022, the USFDA approved the first targeted radioligand therapy, 177Lu-PSMA-61, for use in men with metastatic prostate cancer whose tumors overexpress the PSMA protein4.

-Invicro is a full-service CRO providing industry-leading PSMA-PET solutions from radiochemistry development to preclinical and Phase 0-IV clinical trials.
+Invicro is a full-service CRO providing industry-leading PSMA-PET solutions from radiochemistry development to preclinical and Phase 0-III clinical trials.
 We support researchers that develop PSMA-targeted prostate cancer therapeutics or multi-specifics, and groups using PSMA expression as a biomarker for patient selection, and treatment response in prostate cancer clinical trials.
 Invicro advances PSMA-PET standard of care by combining advanced image analytics and artificial intelligence with standard PET SUV readouts to ensure you are receiving the most meaningful data from your images.
 Invicro has overseen more clinical PSMA-PET scans (>3,600) than most imaging CROs and is one of the only organizations to support an FDA submission combining AI and quantitative PET.

 Our full-service PSMA-PET solutions include: